Force 136: Malay resistance forces

-On 16 December 1944, a group consisting of five Malay SOE Agents, including Bahari Sidek (a Malay student studying in Mecca before the war), and two British LOs, Major Peter G. Dobree and Captain Clifford, parachuted into Padang Cermin, near to the dam of Temenggor Lake, Perak.
+On 16 December 1944, a group consisting of five Malay SOE Agents, including Bahari Sidek (a Malay student studying in Mecca before the war), and two British LOs, Major Peter G. Dobrée and Captain Clifford, parachuted into Padang Cermin, near to the dam of Temenggor Lake, Perak.
 They were a part of Operation Hebrides.
 Their main goal was to set up a guerrilla force for Ipoh and Taiping areas.
 Their secondary goal was to set up wireless communications between Malaya and Force 136 HQ in Kandy after the MPAJA had failed to do so.
 They made contact with the Chief of Temenggor village, Awang Muhammad, and the Chief of Bersia village, Lahamat Piah, who helped them make contact with Captain Mohd Salleh Hj.
 Sulaiman, who was a District Officer (DO) during the pre-war British Administration.
 Between them, they established a guerrilla force named the Askar Melayu Setia.
 Based in Kuala Kangsar, Perak, the HQ of this force later became the main HQ for Force 136 in Malaya.